 The median net cost of students who receive federal financial aid.
 This is lower than the price advertised by the school.

-Median earnings of all students 10 years after enrollment.
-Includes students that did not graduate.
+Median earnings of all students 4 years after graduating.

-Graduation rate85%
+Graduation rate81%

 Graduation rates below the school’s state average are shown in red.
-Schools with graduation rates in the bottom 25% nationally (48%) are not ranked and are displayed at the end of the ranking list.
+Schools with graduation rates in the bottom 25% nationally (49%) are not displayed.

 Our economic score ranks programs based on a combination of payback and EarningsPlus.
 Lower scores are better.
 Check our methodology page for details and data sources.